 7. Microchipping your pet.

 Family fur babies are unpredictable and adventurous, especially cats!
 They might get lost or run away when they are strolling around the neighborhood.
-It might help to microchip them or get a collar with a tag to provide your pet a proper identification.
+It might help to microchip them or get a collar with a tag to identify your pet correctly.